 Dario and Davide are two friends who love travelling and experiencing new cultures.

-Who better to ask about what to do when exploring Venice than these two locals?
+Who better to ask about what to do on a city break in Venice than these two locals?
 Here are Dario and Davide’s tips on what to do in their hometown.

 “If we were to describe Venice in five words they would be: Love, magic, charm, adventure and discovery.

-When a friend comes to explore Venice, the first place we would take them is ‘Punta della Dogana’.
+When a friend visits me in Venice, the first place we would take them is ‘Punta della Dogana’.
 Far from the main touristic routes and the crowds of San Marco, it is a place to relax and think.

 There is always a light breeze, flowing through Canal Grande and Canale della Giudecca.
 It is possible to see San Giorgio’s Church, in front of you, and, on your left, Palazzo Ducale and St. Mark’s Campanile.